-38Vermont Agency of Natural Resources.
+&lt;sup>38Vermont Agency of Natural Resources.
 PLANNING: A Key Step Towards Protecting Forest and Wildlife Resources, Act 171 Guidance, March 2018.pp.
-7-8,
+7-8, time progressive parcelization, even at low density, can have a cumulative effect of much wider clearing and makes forests less effective at performing the services and functions discussed above.
+For a more detailed discussion of the effects on forest fragmentation, please see the 2015 Vermont Forest Fragmentation Report to the Vermont Legislature.

-39 Implementing Act 171: Land Use Planning to Address Forest Fragmentation, 2018, 3rd Edition.
+&lt;sup>39 Implementing Act 171: Land Use Planning to Address Forest Fragmentation, 2018, 3rd Edition.